Are the feet really that important if we are sitting down?

 Some individual’s present with fixed foot deformities, which will be identified following a comprehensive postural assessment.
 These individuals may require a softer foot support to accommodate their posture to ensure equal weight distribution and comfort, and to reduce the risk of further postural deterioration:

-At CareFlex, we also offer a specialist Custom Made Device (CMD) service.
+At CareFlex, we also offer a specialist Tailored Solutions Service.
 During the seating assessment, it may become evident that a unique modification is required to achieve optimum posture and pressure management.
-If so, details are passed to our CMD team, who then produce a schematic drawing and quotation.
+If so, details are passed to our Solutions Team, who then produce a schematic drawing and quotation.
 Sometimes the modification can be a simple accessory; in other instances it can be a significant alteration to the structure of the chair.
-We have many years of experience producing unique CMDs – so if you have an idea that you think would work for a particular individual, get in touch!
+We have many years of experience producing unique Tailored Solutions – so if you have an idea that you think would work for a particular individual, get in touch!

 Why are the feet so important?